hashicorp/terraform-provider-kubernetes/website/docs/r/csi_driver.html.markdown

 # kubernetes_csi_driver

-~> DEPRECATED: This resource uses Storage API v1beta1 and will only work on Kubernetes clusters using version v1.21 and below.
-Please see [kubernetes_csi_driver_v1](/docs/providers/kubernetes/r/csi_driver_v1.html) for newer clusters.

 The [Container Storage Interface](https://kubernetes-csi.github.io/docs/introduction.html) (CSI) is a standard for exposing arbitrary block and file storage systems to containerized workloads on Container Orchestration Systems (COs) like Kubernetes.